-Alex Ambrose is a producer for Q2 Music, WQXR’s online radio station and website devoted to discovery and vibrant 21st century classical music.
-He is responsible for Q2 Music's live events and festival programming.
-Follow him on Twitter at @alexambrose.
+Alex Ambrose is the senior producer for Q2 Music, WQXR’s online station and website devoted to discovery, curiosity and vibrant 21st-century music.

 Alex Ambrose appears in the following:

 Singer-songwriter Toshi Reagon's "Brooklyn Bound" offers a honest and poetic musical look at gentrification in Crown Heights.
 Watch the second of our "Silent Voices" documentaries.